pldn/LDWizard-old/README.md

 - The ability to import exactly one data source file.
 - The ability to import from a local file:
-- The ability to import from a publically accessible online location (URL).
+- The ability to import from a publicly accessible online location (URL).

 Additional requirements: